sameer1612/next-best/README.md

 This project is built using vite and react.

 * Clone the repository and run `yarn` or `npm install`
+* Add omdb api key in the `.env` file.
+Grab a free key from http://www.omdbapi.com/apikey.aspx
 * Run `yarn dev` to start the local server.
 * Visit http://localhost:4200
 * Clone and setup the backend from https://github.com/sameer1612/next-best-api